KidZania in Japan: Review of Koshien in Kobe Near Osaka

 Every Wednesday is English day at KidZania, so if you can’t speak Japanese or you want your kid to practice English, this is the time to visit!
 However, the tickets for these days cost more than Japanese.

-I went on a regular day and some of the staff spoke English to me, but the activities were all in Japanese.
+I went on a regular day and some of the staff spoke English to me, but the activities we did were in Japanese.

 Is There Food at KidZania?